-The radio interface keeps mapping to IMSI and TMSI, so that message coming from core network reaches to the correct mobile device.
-The communication between roaming and home network is based on om IMSI.
+The radio interface keeps mapping to IMSI and TMSI so that message coming from the core network reaches the correct mobile device.
+The communication between roaming and the home network is based on om IMSI.

-At a time a device may have three TMSIs, one allocated by MSC, allocated by SGSN and allocated by MME.
+At a time, a device may have three TMSIs, one allocated by MSC, one allocated by SGSN, and one allocated by MME.
 The length is four bytes.
-All bits are 1, represents invalid TMSI.
+All bits are 1, which represents an invalid TMSI.

-MSC allocated temporary IMSI is Tmsi, SGSN allocated temporary IMSI is P-Tmsi (packet-tmsi).
-Allocated by MME is M-Tmsi.
+MSC-allocated temporary IMSI is Tmsi, and SGSN-allocated temporary IMSI is P-Tmsi (packet-TMSI).
+Allocated by MME is GUTI.